 Date tbc: Arran Coastal Rowing Regatta.
 Lamlash Pier.

-Date tbc: The Kinloch Beer Festival, Blackwaterfoot.
+The Kinloch Hotel Beer Festival, Blackwaterfoot.
 20 different world beers will be waiting to be sampled along with entertainment from different bands.

-Date tbc – Arran Geofest 2020.
+Arran Geofest.
 A fascinating way to find out more about Arran’s incredible geological history.

 31 Dec – 1 Jan: Hogmanay Celebrations around the island, in village halls, pubs and hotels.